On pattern avoidance in matchings and involutions: Introduction

-As a consequence, if $\Pi \subseteq \fkS$ is finite, then $\fkI_\fkS(\Pi)$ and $\fkF_\fkS(\Pi)$ have finite bases as well.
+For $\Pi \subseteq \fkS$, it is relatively easy to see that $\fkI_\fkS(\Pi)$ is an $\fkI$-class and that $\fkF_\fkS(\Pi)$ is an $\fkF$-class.
+Our first result, Theorem~\ref{t:basis}, shows their bases are finite when $\Pi$ is finite, with the size of basis elements increasing by at most a factor of $2$.
+This is not a hard result, but it has significant implications.
 If $n$ is the largest size of a permutation in $\Pi$, then checking up to size $2n$ is an effective algorithm for computing the $\fkI$-basis of $\fkI_\fkS(\Pi)$ and the $\fkF$-basis of $\fkF_\fkS(\Pi)$.
 We used this algorithm to compute the bases in Table~\ref{tab:bases-algorithm}.
-In Section~\ref{sec:mcgovern}, we use Theorem~\ref{t:basis} and a slight modification to prove some conjectures of McGovern characterizing his smoothness and rational smoothness results in terms of ordinary pattern avoidance.
+In Section~\ref{sec:mcgovern}, we use Theorem~\ref{t:basis} and a slight variant to prove some conjectures of McGovern characterizing his smoothness and rational smoothness results in terms of ordinary pattern avoidance.